vsoch/vsoch.github.io/_posts/2021/2021-10-14-rseng-levels.md

 Do you see how the levels might work together?
 Level 1 (alongside the researchers) needs to communicate with Level 2 (the generalist builders) that there is a new need that isn't satisfied by current software.
 Level 2 might then report to Level 3 (the researchers of research software) that the tool isn't good enough, or is not supported in a way it could be.
 These levels work intimately together, and in fact within one person, I can imagine we jump between them depending on the day!
 For example, early in my career as a researcher I was exclusvely in Level 1.
 I wrote code to solve problems in science.
 When I joined a graduate school lab that also provided databases and software, I easily jumped into Level 2.
 For many of us, Level 2 is the first taste at open source, or what it means to be a maintainer.
 I would say I operated in Level 2 as a generalist developer for the start of my RSEng career at Stanford.
 In my new role I'm now fairly new to Level 3, and to be frank I'm sometimes terrible at it because I never loved research.
-But the trick I've found is to take abstract problems and forumlate them into concrete goals for myself, and then I learn a lot along the way, and those small exercises and discoveries are fulfilling.
+But the trick I've found is to take abstract problems and formulate them into concrete goals for myself, and then I learn a lot along the way, and those small exercises and discoveries are fulfilling.
 Would I want to operate in Level 3 all of the time?
 Definitely not, because my joy is derived from the pleasure of just building things and programming (Level 2) and feeling like those things